 Seo-Hee Ham has signed with the UFC.
 She will be moving up a whole weight class to fight at 115 pounds.
 I don’t think it will be easy for her but I wish her luck.
 The UFC obviously wants to do a fight card in Korea in the future but with the Korean Zombie on military service they lost one of their best Korean fighters.
 They still have Sexyama.

 Mizuki Inoue lost over the weekend.
 She is a Japanese MMA fighter who is only 20.
 She is from Toyohashi where I used to live in Japan.
 She too looked small for her division and I think she is bigger than Hamerderlei.
 Both will probably get a chance in the UFC.
 Rin Nakai’s chance did not go well but she too is short and smaller than some of her opponents.
 Leaving Asia to train in North America will become necessary just like the Brazilians and Europeans have found out.
 Wrestling is so important in the cage as is finding good sparing partners.

 Update January 2016

 This post has become surprisingly popular.
 I live in Shanghai now and a lot of women study kickboxing at my gym for fitness, but actual professional women’s cage fighting is still a niche sport, getting punched in the face is just not so fun sometimes as Rhonda Rousey found out this year.
-I swear one of trainers at my gym can do a lot of the kicks that Morgana Mou does, finding fit Asian women is definitely easier if you actually live in Asia, there are many of them on Weibo or in your local fitness club, but embedding photos let alone video from Chinese social media is still a challenge.
+I swear one of trainers at my gym can do a lot of the kicks that Morgana Mou does, fit Asian women is definitely exist outside the Internet, though many are loath to actually join a local fitness club, so they just creep online, but embedding photos let alone video from Chinese social media is still a challenge.